You are reading the State of New Jersey Job Descriptions. This is not a Job Vacancy Announcement.

 EXAMPLES OF WORK:

-Provides assistance to the supervisory official in advising the department or agency
+Assists the supervisory official in advising the department or agency and staff regarding the application of various federal and state statutes.

-Advises the supervisory official with respect to the format and content of official
+Advises the supervisory official regarding the format and content of official minutes.

 Conducts legal research.